onicrom/docker-jormungandr/README.md

 # docker-jormungandr

+Dockerfile and some scripts to create a container, compile/install [jormungandr](https://github.com/input-output-hk/jormungandr), and run one or multiple node(s).

 ## Disclaimer:
 FYI This is alpha code (jormungandr) and NOT ready for an actual public testnet.
 Please don't consider this as any official announcement/post.
 I'm just some keyboard cowboy community member who got bored one night.

-Dockerfile and some scripts to build a container to run a one or multiple [jormungandr](https://github.com/input-output-hk/jormungandr) node(s).

 ## Instructions